PrestaShop/prestashop.github.io/news/_posts/2021-06-15-multistore-news-in-1.7.8.md

 - configured quickly in the same way on all stores thanks to the “All shops" context or the group of shops;
 - or even activated for one store and deactivated for another.

-A partially compatible module means that some of its options might not be available or working in a multistore context.
+A partially compatible module means that some of its options may not be available or may not work in a multistore context.

 An incompatible module means that its configuration applies to all stores.